CraftCanvasMC/Baguette/README.md

 ## Baguette - an example Canvas fork

 This repo showcases an example fork of Canvas using [Weaver](https://github.com/CraftCanvasMC/Weaver).
+This repo is always up to date with the latest Canvas version available

 #### Useful Links